Ahnfelt/Templ/readme.markdown

 this language signifies a new key; all entries in other languages with that key must come immediately after.

+If you'd rather have short keys than using a natural language string, then you're free to do that too.
+Just call your primary language something else, like "key", ie.

+    key {apples-oranges}
+    english {apples and oranges}
+    danish {æbler og appelsiner}

 Translation files are in UTF-8.

 Strings will be escaped after translation.